onap/doc/docs/index.rst

 ONAP
 ====

-ONAP is an open source project hosted by the Linux Foundation.

 ONAP provides comprehensive functionality for real-time, policy-driven service orchestration and automation.
 ONAP enables service providers and developers to rapidly automate the instantiation and configuration of physical and